The Kiss of Death

 The iliri are ruled by alpha females, and Sal is the last one.
 Whether she likes it or not, she’s exactly what her people have been waiting for.
 There’s only one catch.
 She was raised by humans, so never learned to play by the rules.

-If you love fantasy with a sci-fi twist, check out the Rise of the Iliri.
+If you love epic stories filled with science and fantasy, check out the Rise of the Iliri.
 Click the links below to buy on your local Amazon site.

 Who is Auryn Hadley?